dart-archive/angulardart.org/site/tutorial/03-ch01-creating-your-first-app.markdown

 chapters.
 For now, just go with the definition of “The model is the scope.”</p>

-<h4 id="controller">Controller</h4>
+<h4 id="controller">Component</h4>
-<p>A really simple Angular app like this one doesn’t need a controller.
+<p>A really simple Angular app like this one doesn’t need components.
-Real apps, however, have controllers.
-The next chapter dives into controllers.</p>
+Real apps, however, are built out of components.
+The next chapter dives into components.</p>

 <hr class="spacer" />